 Tree height, microenvironment, and leaf drought tolerance traits shaped tree growth responses across three droughts at our study site (Table 1, Fig. 4).
 Taller trees had greater exposure to conditions that would promote water loss and heat damage during drought (Fig. 2), which is one plausible mechanism for their lower drought resistance, recovery, and resilience (Fig. 4).
 There was no evidence that greater availability of, or access to, soil water availability increased drought resistance; in contrast, trees in wetter topographic positions had lower Rt (Zuleta et al., 2017; Stovall et al., 2019), and the larger potential rooting volume of large trees provided no advantage in the drier microenvironments.
 The negative effect of height on Rt held after accounting for species’ traits, which is consistent with recent work finding height had a stronger influence on mortality risk than forest type during drought (Stovall et al., 2020).
 Drought tolerance was not consistently linked to species’ LMA, wood density, or xylem type (ring- vs. diffuse porous), but was negatively correlated with leaf drought tolerance traits (PLAdry, πtlp).
 This is the first study to our knowledge linking PLAdry and πtlp to growth reduction during drought.
 The directions of these responses were consistent across droughts (Table S8), supporting the premise that they were driven by fundamental physiological mechanisms.
 However, the strengths of each predictor varied across droughts (Fig. 4; Tables S8-S9), indicating that drought characteristics interact with tree size, microenvironment, and traits to shape which individuals are most affected.
 These findings advance our knowledge of the factors that make trees vulnerable to stem growth declines during drought and, by extension, likely make them more vulnerable to mortality (Sapes et al., 2019).

-The droughts considered here were of a magnitude that has occurred with an average frequency of approximately once every 10-15 years (Fig. 1a, Helcoski et al., 2019) and had substantial but short-lived impacts on tree growth (Fig. 1).
+The droughts considered here were of a magnitude that has occurred with an average frequency of approximately once every 10-15 years (Fig. 1a, Helcoski et al., 2019) and had substantial, short-lived impacts on tree growth (Fig. 1).
 These droughts were classified as severe (PDSI < -3.0; 1977) or extreme (PDSI < -4.0; 1966, 1999) at our site and have been linked to tree mortality in the eastern United States (Druckenbrod et al., 2019), but were modest compared to the so-called “megadroughts” that have triggered massive tree die-off in other regions (e.g., Allen et al., 2010; Clark et al., 2016; Stovall et al., 2019).
 Of the droughts considered here, the 1966 drought, which was preceded by two years of dry conditions (Fig. S1), severely stressed a larger portion of trees (Fig. 1b).
 The tendency for large trees to have lowest resistance was most pronounced in this drought, consistent with other findings that this physiological response increases with drought severity (Bennett et al., 2015; Stovall et al., 2019).
 Across all three droughts, the majority of trees experienced reduced growth, but a substantial portion (e.g., short understory trees, species with drought resistant traits) had increased growth (Figs. 1b, 4), consistent with prior observations that smaller trees can exhibit increased growth rates during drought (Bennett et al., 2015).
 Growth rebounded strongly following the droughts, on average exceeding pre-drought growth rates (Fig. 1), particularly for shorter trees and species with drought-tolerant traits (Figs. 3-4).
 It is likely because of the moderate impact of these droughts, along with other factors influencing tree growth (e.g., stand dynamics), that our best models characterize only a modest amount of variation in Rt, Rc, and Rs: 11-18% for all droughts combined, and 13-30% for individual droughts (Tables S8-S11).